 Are water rowing machines better?

-Water rowing machines provide the most accurate kind of resistance.
+Water rowers provide the most accurate kind of resistance.
 Rowing machines are modeled after the Olympic event.
 But for most, this accuracy is not needed or desirable.
-Water-resistance machines are noisy and hard to move.
+Water-resistance machines are noisy and hard to move where-as rowers with magnetic resistance are clean, quiet and can easily be adjusted.

 How do I best work out on a rower?